What do an epic blizzard and six ice-skating bottles of Fresca have in common?

 In one of the more ironic twists of fate in the history of The

 Fresca was initially introduced in test markets across the U.S. as early as 1964.
-The low-calorie, citrus-flavored soft drink was positioned both as a mixer and a refreshing sparkling beverage as an alternative to bottled waters and seltzers.
+The no-calorie, citrus-flavored soft drink was positioned both as a mixer and a refreshing sparkling beverage as an alternative to bottled waters and seltzers.
 After a series of successful pilots in select cities, Fresca was ready for the big time.
 And that could only mean New York.

 The elaborate launch plans included taking over the iconic Four Seasons Restaurant.
 (For a great read, check out Ten Restaurants that Changed America, which gives a great history of the eatery.)
 Opened in 1959 in the architecturally acclaimed Seagram’s building, the space was designed by Ludwig Mies van der Rohe and Philip Johnson.
 The Four Seasons décor and cuisine were both considered groundbreaking at the time.
 One of its signature features was a tremendous water fountain in the middle of the restaurant.
 Works by prominent artists graced the walls, and the menu was one of the first in the country to feature seasonal ingredients.
 The